 In line with the results for reduction of pruritus (scratching), odevixibat reduced the percentage of days the patient required soothing, and patients less often required help falling asleep and had fewer days needing to sleep with a caregiver.
 Treatment with odevixibat also led to improvements from baseline in liver function test results (Table 5).
 The effect of odevixibat on growth parameters over 24 weeks is also presented.

-Table 5: Comparison of efficacy results for growth and hepatic biochemical parameters for odevixibat vs. placebo over the 24-week treatment period in patients with PFIC in trial 1
+Table 5: Comparison of efficacy results for growth and hepatic biochemical parameters for odevixibat vs. placebo over the 24-week treatment period in patients with PFIC in Study A4250-005